Formative assessment: Methods

 There are many ways to integrate formative assessment into K–12 classrooms.
 Although the key concepts of formative assessment such as constant feedback, modifying the instruction, and information about students' progress do not vary among different disciplines or levels, the methods or strategies may differ.
-For example, researchers developed generative activities (Stroup et al., 2004) and model-eliciting activities (Lesh et al., 2000) that can be used as formative assessment tools in mathematics and science classrooms.
-Others developed strategies computer-supported collaborative learning environments (Wang et al., 2004b).
+For example, researchers developed generative activities and model-eliciting activities that can be used as formative assessment tools in mathematics and science classrooms.
+Others developed strategies computer-supported collaborative learning environments.
 More information about implication of formative assessment in specific areas is given below.

 Purpose

 Formative assessment, or diagnostic testing as the National Board of Professional Teaching Standards argues, serves to create effective teaching curricula and classroom-specific evaluations.
 It involves gathering the best possible evidence about what students have learned, and then using that information to decide what to do next.

 By focusing on student-centered activities, a student is able to relate the material to his life and experiences.
 Students are encouraged to think critically and to develop analytical skills.
-This type of testing allows for a teacher's lesson plan to be clear, creative, and reflective of the curriculum (T.P Scot et al., 2009).
+This type of testing allows for a teacher's lesson plan to be clear, creative, and reflective of the curriculum.

-Based on the Appalachian Education Laboratory (AEL), "diagnostic testing" emphasizes effective teaching practices while "considering learners' experiences and their unique conceptions" (T.P Scot et al., 2009).
-Furthermore, it provides the framework for "efficient retrieval and application"(T.P Scot et al., 2009). by urging students to take charge of their education.
-The implications of this type of testing,is developing a knowledgeable student with deep understanding of the information and then be able to account for a students' comprehension on a subject.
+Based on the Appalachian Education Laboratory (AEL), "diagnostic testing" emphasizes effective teaching practices while "considering learners' experiences and their unique conceptions".
+Furthermore, it provides the framework for "efficient retrieval and application" by urging students to take charge of their education.
+The implications of this type of testing, is developing a knowledgeable student with deep understanding of the information and then be able to account for a students' comprehension on a subject.